 Distribution network tariffs are focused at the retailer and the final impact on retail customers is determined by how the retailer packages network tariffs into their retail offer.

-To help inform our understanding of how retailers are currently responding to more cost reflective network tariffs, AER staff undertook a series of interviews with large retailers, new entrants, and other service providers.
-A summary of this engagement is provided below.
+To help inform our understanding of how retailers are currently responding to more cost reflective network tariffs in South Australia and Queensland, AER staff undertook a series of interviews with large retailers, new entrants, and other service providers.
+More recently we held a workshop to explore integrating electric vehicles, including charging stations, in the Victorian 2021–26 Regulatory Control Period.
+Summaries of this engagement are provided below.

 AER staff were also interested in opportunities presented by the emerging 'prices for devices' retail product where a retailer (or third party) manages the customers' smart devices to respond to price signals and charges a simple, discounted retail structure.
 So we commissioned a report from Baringa on this topic.
 The report and a summary of staff views are provided below.